-The easy access to the beach makes really easy to enjoy the sea: you can windsurf, snorkel and dive on the private beach and the tour desk can organise various types of tours including but not limiting a free glass bottom boat trip and a scenic helicopter ride over the island.
+The easy access to the beach makes really easy to enjoy the sea: you can windsurf, snorkel and dive on the private beach and the tour desk can organize various types of tours including but not limiting a free glass bottom boat trip and a scenic helicopter ride over the island.
 Two 18 hole golf courses (Links and Legends) are easily accessible from the hotel.
-We did enjoy our time at the U Spa where we had a very energising massage to ease the jetlag before using the jacuzzi and relaxing in the private pool.
+We did enjoy our time at the U Spa where we had a very energizing massage to ease the jetlag before using the jacuzzi and relaxing in the private pool.

 The piece of resistance of the hotel is The Barachois, a floating restaurant completely secluded where you can have a selection of local fish paired with wine.
 On this location you can try to spot Johnny, the reef shark which is a resident in the lagoon; we didn’t see but Keith, a few months before us, did and we are seriously jealous!

 It’s useful to write down (and remember!) that there’s a dress code in place at Constance Prince Maurice, meaning that not all attire is welcome.
-For breakfast and lunch swimwear, bikinis, sleeveless T-shirt, sarongs are not accepted in the restaurants (Archipel and Asian).
+For breakfast and lunch swimwear, bikinis, sleeveless T-shirts, sarongs are not accepted in the restaurants (Archipel and Asian).

-For dinner tee-shirts, shorts, Bermudas shorts, faded jeans, sandals and sports shoes are not allowed in the restaurants.
+For dinner tee-shirts, shorts, Bermudas shorts, faded jeans, sandals, and sports shoes are not allowed in the restaurants.
 Generally speaking, in all the common spaces it is nice and advised to dress properly and, most of all, to dress.

-You don’t need to dress formally but to dress smart casually: nice dress, sandals or nice flat shoes are enough for women while men have to be more careful, since shorts are not allowed in the evening and so are open shoes.
+You don’t need to dress formally but to dress smart casually: nice dress, sandals or nice flat shoes are enough for women while men have to be more careful since shorts are not allowed in the evening and so are open shoes.